r5py/r5py/docs/user-guide/user-manual/quickstart.md

 One of the core functionalities of *r5py* is to compute travel time matrices for large extents, such as entire cities or countries.
-This page walks you through the - pleasantly few - steps to do so.
+This page walks you through the - pleasantly few - steps required to do so.

 In our example below, we work with data from Helsinki, the capital of Finland.
-We calculate the travel times on public transport or on foot from the centre points of all cells in a population grid data set to the city’s main railway stations.
+We calculate the travel times on public transport or on foot from all cells in a population grid data set to the city’s main railway stations.

 ## Origins and destination